 - Making informed judgements and choices:

 Capability to communicate technical information both orally and in writing.
 Ability to present and justify design choices.
 Ability to discuss problems and solutions with specialists and non-specialists.
-Anility to be either concise or accurate depending on the context.
+Anility to be either synthetic or accurate depending on the context.

 -Continuous learning skills

 Capability of continuous learning, through the proper interpretation of scientific and technical literature, manuals of manufacturers and technical standards.

 The prerequisites are those indicated in the regulations of the "Laurea Magistrale in Ingegenria Elettronica" for admission to the first year.